 Your Healthcare Team

+A competent team can greatly alleviate arthritis-related suffering and prolong an excellent quality of life.
 Your healthcare team should comprise of at least your veterinarian and your veterinary rehabilitation therapist, and can include additional professionals such as hydrotherapists, nurses, vet technicians and a nutritionist.
 You may also include a trainer!
 A good vet and vet rehab therapist are the crucial members, they will work together to make sure that the best, most comprehensive treatment plan is developed for your dog.

 Your vet will monitor the severity and the progression of the arthritis, prescribe pain medication as and when needed, and advise you on any surgical options that may be available at different points during the progression of the disease.

 Your vet rehab therapist will play a different, equally essential role.
 Below are some of the reasons why they are so important for the management of a condition like arthritis:

 Your Vet Rehab Therapist Forms a Relationship with You and Your Dog

 This may sound trivial, but it may be the most valuable thing your vet rehab therapist does for you.